Musafir (1957 film)

 Musafir (lit.
 'Traveller') is a 1957 Hindi film directed by Hrishikesh Mukherjee, being his directorial debut.
 The screenplay and story were written by Hrishikesh Mukherjee and Ritwik Ghatak respectively.
 The film is about a house and the lives of three families who live in it, so in essence, it is three stories linked by the house.
 The first part stars Suchitra Sen, Shekhar in the lead role; The second part stars Kishore Kumar, Nirupa Roy, in the lead roles; The third part stars Dilip Kumar, Usha Kiran in the lead roles.
-The film was a profitable venture for Hrishikesh Mukherjee.
+The film also marked the debut of Keshto Mukherjee in Hindi Cinema, who appeared in a brief role of a street dancer.
+Dilip Kumar also made his singing venture with this film, a duet with Lata Mangeshkar.
+The film was experimental in nature, its genre being a predecessor of what eventually became anthology film in the years to come.

 Plot

 Episode 1 – Marriage

 Shakuntala (Suchitra Sen) and her husband Ajay (Shekhar) elope and move into a new house together.
 The landlord Mahadev Chaudhary (David) helps the couple move to the rented house, which is the main protagonist of the film.
 While Shakuntala makes the house into a beautiful home, her husband gets busy with work.
 She meets the neighbouring tea vendor (Mohan Choti) and meets the next door "aunty", whose favourite pastime is to gossip about developments in others' homes.
 The couple hears the sound of a violin in the night and asks the tea-stall owner about it in the morning.
 He says that it is being played by a madman, Pagla Babu.
 Since the couple had eloped, Shakuntala wants her parents-in-law to accept her as their daughter-in-law.
 They somehow find the young couple and are more than happy to meet Shakuntala, accepting her into the family.
 Finally, Shakuntala and her husband go with them and vacate the house.
 In between, Shakuntala plants some seeds in the garden.

 The landlord again puts the TO LET sign on the house.